-- FDP_ACF.1.1 The TSF shall enforce the Discretionary Access Control Policy to objects based on the following: - a) The user identity and group membership(s) associated with a subject; and - b) The following access control attributes associated with an object: - an access control list capable of defining the access rights read, update, execute, alter, control, and none for individual users and groups - a default access right (defined by the UACC attribute in the resource profile) for users who are not addressed in the access control list - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - a) if the requested type of access is allowed by an access control list (ACL) for this particular user or, if a) is not true, b) if the requested type of access is allowed by an access authority for group the user belongs to.
+- FDP_ACF.1.1 The TSF shall enforce the Discretionary Access Control Policy to objects based on the following: - a) The user identity and group membership(s) associated with a subject; and - b) The following access control attributes associated with an object: - an access control list capable of defining the access rights read, update, execute, alter, control, and none for individual users and groups - a default access right (defined by the UACC attribute in the resource profile) for users who are not addressed in the access control list - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - a) if the requested type of access is allowed by an access control list (ACL) for this particular user - or, if a) is not true, - b) if the requested type of access is allowed by an access authority for group the user belongs to.
 If list-of-groups processing is not in effect, this rule is evaluated only for the current connect group.
-Otherwise this rule is evaluated for all groups the user is connected to.

-or, if none of the above is true,

-- c) if the requested type of access is granted by the universal access authority (UACC) in the profile protecting the resource. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based in the following additional rules: - Assignment the OPERATIONS attribute to users or groups (assigning attributes to groups provide the user with the same set of rights restricted to the scope of the group) - By adding resource profiles to the global access table with a UACC other than NONE, this resource is always allowed access with the access level specified by the UACC.
+Otherwise this rule is evaluated for all groups the user is connected to. - or, if none of the above is true, - c) if the requested type of access is granted by the universal access authority (UACC) in the profile protecting the resource. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based in the following additional rules: - Assignment the OPERATIONS attribute to users or groups allow access to any resource in a class defined in the Class Descriptor Table with OPER=YES (assigning attributes to groups provide the user with the same set of rights restricted to the scope of the group) - By adding resource profiles to the global access table with a UACC other than NONE, this resource is always allowed access with the access level specified by the UACC.